jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-before, in January 2023, the same group had targeted another file hosting platform resulting in a rather busy month for Ransomware claims.As we gaze into our crystal ball, we wouldnt be surprised if we continue to see zero\-day vulnerabilities being widely leveraged by ransomware
+before, in January 2023, the same group had targeted another file hosting platform resulting in a rather busy month for Ransomware claims.
+As we gaze into our crystal ball, we wouldnt be surprised if we continue to see zero\-day vulnerabilities being widely leveraged by ransomware